From peated drams to new releases, these blended and grain whiskies will go down well (no matter what your taste) this Burns night.

 Launched as part of a limited released in November 2020, Wee Smoky is a single grain whisky that is being aimed at non-whisky drinkers.

-Just 400 distinctive electric blue and pink bottles from the first cask were available direct to consumers via the company’s website, with the product set for wide distribution in mid-2021.
+Just 400 distinctive electric blue and pink bottles from the first cask were available direct to consumers via the company’s website, with the product being going mainstream in mid-2021.

 Founder Rory Gammell began to develop the concept for a whisky that is inclusive and welcoming to younger people and non-experts while living in San Francisco.